Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 ### Indexes
-Query for data faster.
+Indexes are used to query for data faster.
 Normally, a read operation (like `.find()`) would go through an entire collection, checking every single document.
 But with indexes, we can create an internal, sorted data structure (a B tree (not a binary tree)) that points a key to a value (using pointers).
 MongoDB creates an index table using the `_id` field by default.
 So if we search for a document using its `_id`, MongoDB wouldn't search through the entire collection.
 It would nearly instantly find the document.
 We should create indexes on data that is used most commonly